Editor

 If the computer and video games can be played competitively against human players, they are suitable as eSports titles.
 Not every gamer engages in eSports when a game is played online or locally against other players.
 Gaming only becomes an esport with participation in leagues or other competitions under normal conditions.

 Age verification is essential and required by law to ensure that children and young people cannot place bets in this way.
 Therefore, any online betting company that does not do age verification is illegal.
-In addition, some bookmakers will allow deposits to be made before the user's age is verified, and the amount deposited will likely not be returned if the user is underage.
+In addition, some sports and esports bookmakers will allow deposits to be made before the user's age is verified, and the amount deposited will likely not be returned if the user is underage.